Hangover Cures & Bacchus – January 1st

 It is a savage burlesque of a satire but at its core, Filer provides the economic/statistical justification.
 Cute enforces it by legal harassment of the poor.
 Dickens was writing after a recent introduction of legislation making suicide a punishable offence.

 This has a contemporary resonance.
-During my lifetime, the first British Government to be cruel in its provision, in my opinion, for the poor was Teresa May’s Conservative Government.
+During my lifetime, the first British Government to be cruel in its provision of benefits, in my opinion, for the poor was Teresa May’s Conservative Government.
 Her laws made getting help so difficult that people died as a result of the deliberately difficult system.
 ‘I, Daniel Blake’ a 2016 film by Ken Loach brilliantly captured the essence of this system.
 That government’s treatment of the Windrush generation was a similar example of bureaucratic cruelty.
-And the continual decline of the benefit system over the 14 years of Conservative Government meant that the poor have borne the brunt of austerity.
+And the continual decline of the benefit system over the 14 years of Conservative Government meant that the poor bore the brunt of austerity.
+Keir Starmer started his period in office on the wrong foot too cutting benefits to the poor.

 The piece above reminds us what a brilliant propagandist Dickens was.
 Every generation of children, since he wrote Christmas Carol, has read it or seen it in popular retellings such as The Muppet Movie.
 I think it could be argued that the ‘More’ scene in Oliver Twist and the Christmas Carol have made the case for compassionate care and redemption far better than contemporary Christianity or political parties.